 In accordance with current law, Erin’s Law presentations are held for students each year, as well as presentations by Erika’s Lighthouse for middle school students.

 During middle school, students receive Health Education with a focus on making healthy choices.
 Using A.C.
-Green’s Game Plan curriculum. students learn the importance building on good choices to strategically set healthy life goals.
+Green’s Game Plan curriculum, students learn the importance of building on good choices to strategically set healthy life goals.